TikhonJelvis/website/drafts/Tree-Edit-Distance/index.md

 ## Basic Trees

-For string edit distance, we took our inputs as lazy lists.
+For string edit distance, we took our inputs as lists.
 For trees, we're going to use "rose trees" which have a value at each node and any number of branches.
 This type is provided by `Data.Tree` but, for simplicity, I'm going to redefine it here:

 ```haskell
 data Tree a = Node a (Forest a)